rpp-36-boc-racer/rpp36-boc-racer/README.md

 > - How does the tech stack come together?

 ## Workflow and Key lessons from your team
+> * Your git workflow, style guides, commit guides, etc
+> * What did you learn from the process
+> * What were key takeaways from stand ups, code reviews, etc
+> * Writing tests
+> * Link to your project board, discuss completed tickets

 ## Notes from your Sprint Retro